 On July 1, 2011, the “Program Integrity Rule” amendment of Title IV of the Higher Education Act took effect.
 One of the requirements of the Program Integrity Rule is that each college or university authorized to offer postsecondary education in one or more States ensure access to a complaint process that will permit student consumers to address the following:

-Complaints related to admissions eligibility and processes or student services should be directed to the Vice President for Enrollment Management and Student Services (contact information here).
+Complaints related to admissions eligibility and processes should be directed to the Office of the Vice President for Enrollment Management.

-Complaints of harassment or discrimination, based on a Protected Class (e.g., race, sex, disability, or other protected classes), should be reported to the Director of Compliance/Title IX Coordinator, in accordance with the Harassment and Discrimination Policy, which is located here.
-Complaints based on sexual misconduct, including sexual assault, domestic and dating violence, and stalking, should also be reported to the Director of Compliance/Title IX Coordinator, in accordance with the College’s Policy on Sexual Misconduct, which is located here.
+Complaints of harassment or discrimination, based on a Protected Class (e.g., race, sex, disability, or other protected classes), should be reported to the Director of Compliance/Title IX and Disability Coordinator, in accordance with the Harassment and Discrimination Policy.
+Complaints based on sexual misconduct, including sexual assault, domestic and dating violence, and stalking, should also be reported to the Director of Compliance/Title IX Coordinator, in accordance with the College’s Policy on Sexual Misconduct.

-Complaints related to Federal and institutional student loans, grants, or work study should be directed to the Office of Financial Aid (contact information here).
+Complaints related to Federal and institutional student loans, grants, or work study should be directed to the Office of Financial Aid.

 It is expected that students will fully utilize the College’s administrative policies and procedures to address concerns or complaints in as timely a manner as possible.
 On occasion, however, a student may believe that these administrative procedures have not adequately addressed concerns identified under the Program Integrity Rule.
 In those select cases, the following independent resources are available to the student: